compose-us/flottform/README.md

   - [ ] Establish a WebRTC connection between devices
   - [ ] Have an upload field on that URL for device B
   - [ ] Uploading to that URL populates the file field on device A

+## Roadmap

+- [ ] Make it easier to use by creating QR codes
+- [ ] Make it possible for form developers to add our feature with a single script
+- [ ] Find a business model that works for everybody
+- [ ] Find a license that fits our needs
+- [ ] Create a logo
+- [ ] Build a website